Browse by topic:

 Small Government Forum (SGF) Resource Round Table

 Small governments provide unique experiences for finance officers, often requiring them to wear multiple hats and balance scarce resources with limited financial capacity.
 The proximity between finance officers and the residents they serve is also typically less within small communities than larger communities, making things like public trust, transparency and open communication critical.
-For this event, the Small Government Forum will be providing an update on their activities in 2020, and a preview on what’s to come in 2021.
+For this event, the Small Government Forum will provide an update on their activities in 2020, and a preview on what is to come in 2021.
 This will be followed directly by three concurrent roundtable discussions on Debt Issuance, Managing Economic Development Projects, and Staff Development within small governments.
-These resource roundtables will to allow public finance officers working in small governments to ask questions, hear from their colleagues, and share their experiences and resources they’ve used in the past.
+These resource round tables will allow public finance officers working in small governments to ask questions, hear from their colleagues, and share their experiences and resources they've used in the past.

 Sessions for Thursday, July 15

 SOS: Focusing on Core Elements of Process Improvement

 It's difficult not to come down with "Shiny Object Syndrome" (SOS), during an ERP implementation software vendors invest billions in their reporting tools, workflow, self-service capabilities, mobile features, advanced analytics, machine learning, and user interfaces and provide an easy fix to solve all of a government's problems.
 However, implementing process improvements is much less about the technology and more about governance, communications, readiness, and a project culture that values diverse perspectives, working together, and a focused vision for the organization.
 Attend this session to hear from practitioners and GFOA staff from the Research and Consulting Center to learn effective strategies for process improvement to go along with your next technology implementation.